 Stephanie is leading Oxford County Mental Health through an ongoing process of continuous quality improvement, strategic planning, clinical program expansion and maintaining collaborative community partnerships.
 Prior to joining OCMHS in May 2014, Stephanie served as the Manager of Adult Clinical Services & Quality Management at Tri-County Mental Health Services.
 Stephanie lives in Bethel, Maine and holds a Bachelor of Arts from the University of Southern Maine and a Master of Social Work from the University of New England.

-James’s office is responsible for ensuring the safety, permanency and well-being of children and families through community networks, local resources, and life-long family connections throughout Maine.
-OCFS fulfills its mission through the administration of child welfare services, children's behavioral health services and a broad spectrum of early intervention and prevention services.
-Previously, he served as Director of the Office of Aging and Disability Services of the Maine Department of Health and Human Services.
-James has worked as a caseworker and service provider for children and adults with disabilities.
+Previous to Sweetser, Jim served as the Director of the Office of Child and Family Services at the Maine DHHS where he was responsible for ensuring the safety, permanency and well-being of children and families through the administration of child welfare services, children's behavioral health services and a broad spectrum of early intervention and prevention services.
+He also served as Director of the Office of Aging and Disability Services at the Maine DHHS, a child protective caseworker and service provider for children and adults with disabilities.
 James holds a Bachelor’s Degree from the University of Southern Maine and a Master’s of Social Work from the University of New England.

 A social worker by education, Jenna began her career as a child welfare worker in Lewiston/Auburn.
 Having worked in the fields of child welfare, juvenile justice, rape crisis, domestic violence, addiction and criminal justice, Jenna’s career has focused on building better systems for those providing or receiving mental health services from a perspective grounded in lived experience.
 Having worked for the administrations of Mayor Giuliani (New York City), Mayor Williams (Washington, D.C.), and Governor Rendell (Pennsylvania), Jenna brings a people-first perspective to her policy work.
 In addition to holding an MSW degree from the University of Pennsylvania, Jenna was the Outstanding Senior Woman for the University of Southern Maine’s 1993 graduating class and received the 2015 Outstanding Women’s Studies Alumni Award from USM.